Security

 Authorization — Least Privilege at Every Layer

-Firestore Security Rules
+Database Security Rules

-- Users can only read and write their own documents
+- Users can only read and write their own documents — enforced at the database layer, not the application layer

-- Audit trail collections are append-only — no updates or deletes
+- Audit trail collections are append-only — no updates or deletes permitted

 Data Protection